Informational Video on the APS Gifted Eligibility Process

 The Gifted and Talented Program in Atlanta Public Schools provides differentiated instruction for intellectually advanced and creatively gifted students.
 Gifted services are available for all eligible students in grades 1 through12.

-According to Georgia Board Rule 160-4-2-.38, the state of Georgia defines a gifted and talented student as one who demonstrates a high degree of intellectual and/or creative ability(ies), exhibits an exceptionally high degree of motivation, and/or excels in specific academic fields, and who needs special instruction and/or special ancillary services to achieve at levels commensurate with his or her ability(ies).Please watch the video at the top of this page for an overview of how students are referred, assessed, and determination is made for APS Gifted Program eligibility.
+According to Georgia Board Rule 160-4-2-.38, the state of Georgia defines a gifted and talented student as one who demonstrates a high degree of intellectual and/or creative ability(ies), exhibits an exceptionally high degree of motivation, and/or excels in specific academic fields, and who needs special instruction and/or special ancillary services to achieve at levels commensurate with his or her ability(ies).Please watch the video at the top of this page for a thorough, 15-minute overview of how students are referred, assessed, and determination is made for APS Gifted Program eligibility.
+The process for submitting a request for parent referral for eligibility testing is addressed early in the video.
 Additionally, the links below will provide you with further resources for understanding.

 1. Atlanta Public Schools' Implementation of the Georgia Board Rule (en espanol) is the guideline chart that drives the criteria students must meet in order to be determined eligible for gifted services in Georgia and in Atlanta Public Schools.